raspberrypilearning/target-practice/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-In your project, you used `if` , `elif` and `else` conditions to check which color the arrow landed on.
+In your project, you used `if` , `elif` and `else` conditions to check which colour the arrow landed on.

 When this code is run, what would be printed in the output area?